Do you have children? Do they participate in an organized sport? Have you thought about their chances of injury?

 So what can a parent do?

-The easiest and best thing you can do for your kids, whether they are an athlete or not, is to make sure they eat properly, stay well hydrated and get enough sleep.
-There is an endless supply of information online about nutrition and hydration for student athletes.
+The easiest and the best thing you can do for your kids, whether they are an athlete or not, is to make sure they eat properly, stay well hydrated, and get enough sleep.
+There is an endless supply of information online about nutrition and hydration for student-athletes.
 Find a reputable website and have your child help you plan meals.
-Involving them in the process does two things First hands on training for a lifetime of good habits and second gives them a sense of control over what they are eating rather than feeling forced to eat healthy.
+Involving them in the process does two things First hands-on training for a lifetime of good habits and second gives them a sense of control over what they are eating rather than feeling forced to eat healthy.

 Another thing you can do is have them see a Physical Therapist for a sports injury screen and start an exercise program to address any areas of concern before they start playing.
-Hulst Jepsen Physical Therapy has several therapists with special interest and extra training in specific sports.
+Hulst Jepsen Physical Therapy has several therapists with special interests and extra training in specific sports.
 We also have therapists and trainers certified in Functional Movement Screens, the same screen they do at the NFL and NHL combines.
-We have therapists certified in Sportmetrics, an evidenced based 6 week program proven to reduce the incidence of ACL injury in girls.
-We have therapists trained in several techniques to help with recovery and health maintenance, including, but not limited to, dry needling, active release technique, Graston and myofascial release.
+We have therapists certified in Sportmetrics, an evidenced-based 6-week program proven to reduce the incidence of ACL injury in girls.
+We have therapists trained in several techniques to help with recovery and health maintenance, including, but not limited to, dry needling, active release technique, Graston, and myofascial release.

 Get to know your kid’s coach, trainer, and other parents on the team.
 Find your local Hulst Jepsen Physical Therapy clinic, call to schedule a screen.
 Teach your children the importance of healthy eating, hydration, and sleep habits.
 And keep them moving!
 Have fun with them and enjoy watching them play.
 This time is over in the blink of an eye so enjoy it while it lasts.